Red Raiders open the season on Sept. 4 at Pebble Beach in the Carmel Cup

 Sands graduated from TCU in 1997 with an undergraduate degree in communications, along with a history minor.
 Sands' playing resume includes winning the Texas Collegiate Championships (Waterwood National in 1997) and co-champion of the Crown Colony Intercollegiate in 1997.

 Sands was an All-Region player at Jacksonville High School and led his team to a third-place finish at the 4A State Championships in 1992.
-Sands and his wife, Stephanie, have two sons, Caden and Hudson, and a daughter, Reese.
+Sands and his wife, Stephanie, have three sons, Caden, Hudson and Harrison and a daughter, Reese.